-Brooke Viegut is an experience designer, design critic/researcher, and director/choreographer for live entertainment based between New York, NY and Dallas, TX.
+Brooke Viegut is a director/choreographer, experience designer, producer, and design critic/researcher for live entertainment based between New York, NY and Dallas, TX.
 Brooke’s creative work infuses deeper storytelling into traditional experience models, exploring classic tales, new narratives, and elevating audience experiences everywhere from meeting rooms to merry-go-rounds.
 Dedicated to the "art of having a good time," she studies objects and experiences across design that bring us pleasure.

 This multidisciplinary approach to experience design has led to collaborating with Emursive/The McKittrick Hotel (home of Sleep No More), Alvanon, RWS Entertainment Group, Virgin Voyages, Repertory Theatre of St. Louis, Pittsburgh CLO, Atlantic Theater Company, National Audubon Society, Historic Hudson Valley, and NYCxDesign among others.